 Climate Action Group

-Climate Action Group at SIMS
+Climate Action Group at Seattle Insight

-The Climate Action Group at SIMS was started in May of 2018 by a few sangha members concerned about the climate crisis.
+The Climate Action Group at Seattle Insight was started in May of 2018 by a few sangha members concerned about the climate crisis.
 We are interested in working within our sangha and from the ground of our Dhamma practice to learn, understand, connect, and, with wise intention and view, take appropriate actions.

 Signing up to be on our email list allows access to our bulletin board and monthly invitations to attend our meetings.
 If you are interested in getting on our email list, please email Ken Yasuhara.
 If you have questions and would like more information, please contact Iris Antman.